top of page

 Liver collects the two individuals who received the assignment as well.
 One is a really pissed off shortimer from the second platoon with only days left in the Army, the other is a redhaired kid from the third platoon in starchy clean fatigues.
 This freckle faced kid who recently arrived In-Country looks too young to be in the army.

 Liver has developed a routine for this detail.
 The trio travels light with M16's, a couple grenades and a shovel each, they leave the radio behind.
-They walk southeast up the hillsde into a dense brushy area less than two hundred yards away, overlooking the perimeter.
+They walk southeast up the hillside into a dense brushy area less than two hundred yards away, overlooking the perimeter.
 From this position they are prepared to sprint back to safety at the slightest hint of trouble.

 A depression had already been dug out previously.
 This night, Liver and his cavalry companions dig a foxhole any infantryman would be proud of.
 Liver and the shortimer know what to expect, and both encourage "Red" to "dig deep".
 "At midnight, all hell is going to break loose!"